trimstray/nginx-admins-handbook/README.md

 7) If all the `Host` headers doesn't match and there is no `default_server`, direct to the first server with a `listen` directive that satisfies first step

-8) Finally, Nginx goes to the Location Context
+8) Finally, NGINX goes to the Location Context

 <sup><i>This short list is based on [Mastering Nginx - The virtual server section](#mastering-nginx).</i></sup>

 ##### The `listen` directive

-Nginx use the `address:port` combination for handle incoming connections.
+NGINX use the `address:port` combination for handle incoming connections.
 This pair is assigned to the `listen` directive.

 The `listen` directive can be set to: